katonamac/pubauthsite/README.md

 6. A setup whereby someone who isn't me can manage the damn thing

 The skills I hope to practice:
--HTML5
+- HTML5
--CSS
+- CSS
--PHP
+- PHP
--Python
+- Python
--Working from the command line
+- Working from the command line